osrf/subt/submitted_models/csiro_data61_ozbot_atr_sensor_config_1/specifications.md

 Endurance of the platform is approximately 312 minutes

 ### Diversions from Physical Hardware of OZBOT_ATR
-* Currently the model does not have an accurate render of the track system, as diff-drive control currently requires the use of simulated multi-wheel systems.
-The multi-wheel system on the sim model is intended to provide a reasonable approximation of the track contact geometry for driving.
 * The physical version of the robot features a complex suspension system for the tracks, this is not feasible to model in the simulation and thus in simulation the robot is completely rigid.

 ## OZBOT ATR Validation and Specification Links